Francode77/hair_removal_ham10000/README.md

 # Hair removal on HAM10000
 This script eliminates hairs from images from the HAM10000 dataset.
-The algorithm can be tweaked with the variables
+The algorithm can be tweaked with the settings.

 # Prerequisites

 - Python 3.x
-- HAM10000 dataset must be loaded in folder `/data/HAM10000`
+- HAM10000 dataset must be loaded in folder `/data/HAM10000`<br>
 *The dataset can be downloaded from Kaggle: [Skin Cancer MNIST: HAM10000 ](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000)*